froala/Craft-Froala-WYSIWYG/README.md

 ## License
 Froala Editor is a beautiful WYSIWYG editor for editing web pages.

-Therefor the editor needs a licese.
+Therefor the editor needs a license.
 You can by one at [their website](https://www.froala.com/wysiwyg-editor/pricing).

 Once purchased a license, you can enter the license key in your Craft CMS settings page.